-A CVA has a number of advantages, not just for its creditors, but also for company’s directors and shareholders.
+A Company Voluntary Arrangement has many advantages, not just for its creditors, but also for the company’s directors and shareholders.

 - There are no upfront fees.
-Other company rescue solutions, such as pre-pack administration, may require a significant upfront investment.
-Fee charges for a CVA refer to the implementing and managing the arrangement.
+Other company rescue solutions, such as pre-pack administration, may require significant upfront costs.
+Fee charges for a CVA refer to the implementation and management of the arrangement.
 Contributions usually pay for these before distributing to creditors.

-- Once the CVA is set up the company is protected from the initiation or pursuing of legal action such as country court judgements (CCJ’s) or winding up petitions.
+- Once the arrangement is set up, the company is protected from the initiation or pursuing of legal action such as county court judgements (CCJ’s) or winding-up petitions.
 The business receives protection from unsecured creditor pressure.

-- No interest or charges from historic debts included in the CVA can be added from the date of approval.
+- No interest or charges from historical debts included in the arrangement can be added from the date of approval.

 - The core business may continue to trade; this provides the company’s employees and directors with employment.

-- At the end of the CVA term, there is the writing off of any outstanding unsecured unpaid debt, even liabilities to HMRC.
+- At the end of the CVA term, any outstanding unsecured unpaid debt, even liabilities to HMRC, is written off.

-CVA offers a wealth of benefits to a company experiencing financial difficulties.
+Company Voluntary Arrangements offer a wealth of benefits to a company experiencing financial difficulties.
 A well-structured CVA can result in a company reducing its monthly outgoings, improving cash-flow and reducing the overall amount of unsecured debt owing.
-This means the saving of a business that could otherwise have gone under.
-The company’s creditors may receive repayment of more of the money owing to them, something that may not happen if the business simply had to cease trading.
-It also means employees stand a better chance of retaining their jobs.

 The main advantages of a CVA

-The purpose of a CVA is to help struggling businesses and they are relatively flexible arrangements.
-If your company’s situation changes and it is struggling to meet repayments, a variation to the CVA may be put to creditors.
-If accepted, the monthly CVA repayment could be reduced for a set period, or a payment holiday permitted.
+A CVA’s purpose is to help struggling businesses and they are relatively flexible arrangements.
+If your company’s situation changes and it is struggling to meet repayments, a variation to the arrangement may be put to creditors.
+If accepted, the monthly repayments could be reduced for a set period, or a payment holiday permitted.
 The intention behind these variations is to help companies deal with changes in circumstance.

 Consequences of a CVA

-There are many advantages of a CVA for companies struggling financially.
+There are many advantages of a Company Voluntary Arrangement for companies struggling financially.
 However, it is also important to consider the consequences before deciding how you should proceed.

-- There may be a failure of the CVA if no changes are made to the existing business model.
-There is an old saying, “if you keep doing what you’ve always done, you’ll keep getting what you’ve always got”.
+- The process could fail if no changes are made to the existing business model.
+There is an old saying, “if you keep doing what you’ve always done, you’ll keep getting what you’ve always got.”
 If your company continues making the same mistakes, it will end up in the same position in the future.

-- A CVA is a formal agreement and to ensure against failure, adhering to the terms in the CVA proposal are crucial.
-Not adhering to the requirements of the proposal will likely lead to Voluntary or Compulsory Liquidation.
-This can in turn expose directors to the possibility of wrongful trading action.
+- A CVA is a formal agreement and to ensure against failure, adhering to the terms in the CVA proposal is crucial.
+Not adhering to the requirements of the proposal will likely lead to voluntary or compulsory liquidation.
+This can, in turn, expose directors to the possibility of wrongful trading action.

 - Whilst there is an element of flexibility, CVAs can be quite rigid, after all, they are legal schemes.
 In general, the CVA terms will be quite strict in what it expects the company to pay and over what period.

-- During the first few years of the CVA period, it will be difficult or impossible to get credit.
-You may have to pay for goods or services on a pro-forma invoice basis or cash on delivery.
+- During the first few years of the arrangement, it will be difficult or impossible to get credit.
+You may have to pay for goods or services on a Pro-forma invoice basis or cash on delivery.
 This is while you build up goodwill with your suppliers.